We may earn a commission from partner links.How we make money

 What the trend usually claims

-Most pink salt weight-loss recipes combine water, lemon, Himalayan pink salt and sometimes apple cider vinegar or other add-ins.
-The claims vary: less bloating, better hydration, detox, faster weight loss or appetite control.
-Those are health claims, and the FTC expects health marketing to be truthful, not misleading and supported by reliable evidence.
+Most pink salt weight-loss recipes combine water, lemon, Himalayan pink salt and sometimes apple cider vinegar, cayenne, baking soda or other add-ins.
+The claims vary: less bloating, better hydration, detox, faster weight loss, smaller waist, appetite control or a morning metabolism boost.
+Those are health claims.
+If a creator or product page uses the drink to sell coaching, drops, powders or a supplement funnel, the claim deserves the same scrutiny as any other weight-loss ad.

-• Hydration can help a routine, but hydration is not a fat-loss mechanism by itself.
+• Hydration can support a routine, but hydration is not proof of direct fat loss.

 • Trace minerals do not turn salt into a weight-loss medicine.

-• Be skeptical when the recipe is tied to a supplement, drops or affiliate funnel.
+• Be skeptical when the recipe is tied to a supplement, drops, detox plan or affiliate funnel.

 Why sodium context matters

-CDC explains that eating too much sodium can increase blood pressure and risk for heart disease and stroke.
+CDC explains that too much sodium can increase blood pressure and risk for heart disease and stroke.
+CDC also notes that most Americans consume more sodium than recommended.
 That does not mean every pinch of salt is dangerous for every person, but it does mean a salt-based daily ritual should not be casually promoted to people searching for blood-pressure and weight-loss answers.
+This matters even more if the person already eats a high-sodium diet or has been told to reduce sodium.

 • If you have high blood pressure, ask about your sodium target.